Spain: Islands

 Spain also includes the Balearic Islands in the Mediterranean Sea, the Canary Islands in the Atlantic Ocean and a number of uninhabited islands on the Mediterranean side of the Strait of Gibraltar, known as plazas de soberanía ("places of sovereignty", or territories under Spanish sovereignty), such as the Chafarinas Islands and Alhucemas.
 The peninsula of de Vélez de la Gomera is also regarded as a plaza de soberanía.
 The isle of Alborán, located in the Mediterranean between Spain and North Africa, is also administered by Spain, specifically by the municipality of Almería, Andalusia.
 The little Pheasant Island in the River Bidasoa is a Spanish-French condominium.

-There are 11 major islands in Spain, all of them having their own governing bodies (Cabildos insulares in the Canaries, Consells insulars in Baleares).
+There are eleven major islands in Spain, all of which have their own governing bodies (Cabildos insulares in the Canaries, Consells insulars in Baleares).
 These islands are specifically mentioned by the Spanish Constitution, when fixing its Senatorial representation (Ibiza and Formentera are grouped, as they together form the Pityusic islands, part of the Balearic archipelago).
 These islands include Tenerife, Gran Canaria, Lanzarote, Fuerteventura, La Palma, La Gomera and El Hierro in the Canarian archipelago and Mallorca, Ibiza, Menorca and Formentera in the Balearic archipelago.

 Mountains and rivers

-Teide, still an active volcano in Tenerife, Canary Islands, is the tallest peak in Spain.
+Teide, an active volcano in Tenerife, Canary Islands, is the tallest peak in Spain.

 Mainland Spain is a rather mountainous landmass, dominated by high plateaus and mountain chains.
 After the Pyrenees, the main mountain ranges are the Cordillera Cantábrica (Cantabrian Range), Sistema Ibérico (Iberian System), Sistema Central (Central System), Montes de Toledo, Sierra Morena and the Sistema Bético (Baetic System) whose highest peak, the 3478 m Mulhacén, located in Sierra Nevada, is the highest elevation in the Iberian Peninsula.
 The highest point in Spain is the Teide, a 3718 m active volcano in the Canary Islands.
 The Meseta Central (often translated as 'Inner Plateau') is a vast plateau in the heart of peninsular Spain split in two by the Sistema Central.

 There are several major rivers in Spain such as the Tagus (Tajo), Ebro, Guadiana, Douro (Duero), Guadalquivir, Júcar, Segura, Turia and Minho (Miño).
 Alluvial plains are found along the coast, the largest of which is that of the Guadalquivir in Andalusia.